rarisenpai/ai-memory-sdk/README.md

 # AI Memory SDK
-Subconscious agents for LLM memory.
-This SDK gives you background “subconscious agents” that asynchronously learn about subjects and populate flexible blocks of memory you can plug into system prompts.

-- Subconscious agents: long‑running agents that process conversation history asynchronously.
+The AI Memory SDK is a lightweight wrapper around [Letta](https://letta.com), a platform for serving stateful agents.
+The memory SDK simplifies the interface to provide a general-purpose memory layer, similar to mem0, Graphiti, and others.

+The AI Memory SDK creates a "subconscious agent" (a standard Letta agent) responsible for managing a set of memory blocks.
+Subconscious agents begin asynchronously processing information when they receive messages, and will attempt to update all memory blocks.
+Subconscious agents are designed to be lightweight and efficient, allowing for quick and seamless integration into existing systems.

+Memory blocks are scoped to "subjects", which are arbitrary collections of blocks.

-- Subjects: what memory is “about” (e.g., user_sarah, project_alpha, team_support).
+- **Subjects**: what memory is “about” (e.g., a particular user, project_alpha, team_support).
+These are just Letta agents under the hood.
-- Blocks: named memory sections under a subject (e.g., human, summary, policies, history, study_guide).
+- **Blocks**: named memory sections under a subject (e.g., human, summary, policies, history, study_guide, preferences).
 Any label and description are permitted.
+Read more on memory blocks [here](https://docs.letta.com/guides/agents/memory-blocks).
-- Messages: the conversation turns you feed the agent; it extracts and updates blocks accordingly.
+- **Messages**: the conversation turns you feed the agent.
+Adding messages to a `Memory` instance will kick off the agent's processing.

 This enables user profiles and summaries, and broader use cases like policy digests, running histories, study guides, briefs — any domain‑specific memory you define.

+See Letta's YouTube channel for more information on how to design memory architecture.
+[This video](https://youtu.be/o4boci1xSbM) provides a general overview.

 Quick mental model:
 ```